The Macrobiotic Experiment & Becoming Whole

 • Her hope, and her eventual triumph over fear.

 The recipes section is also a great resource.
 She has 4 weeks (!) of menus, and recipes for a variety of foods – soups, grains, beans/bean products, fish, vegetables, sea vegetables, simple desserts, and party foods.
 Meg also explains a bit more of the philosophy and science behind the macrobiotic diet.
-I looked through this for ideas for this coming week’s meal plan.
+I looked through this for ideas for meals I can make.
 She has recipes for everything from miso soup to apple pie.

 This book was eye-opening for me and I would recommend it to anyone who wants to learn to seize life and conquer their fears, or for anyone who wants to read a story that’ll leave you with hope.
 Thank you Meg for a lovely read, and a new perspective on life!